-Five Minute Read Brief: If you are at all like us, you have more items on your to-do list than there are minutes in the day to accomplish everything.
+Five-Minute Read Brief: If you are at all like us, you have more items on your to-do list than there are minutes in the day to accomplish everything.
 We understand that your time is limited, so we’ll keep this short.
-For a deeper and more comprehensive explanation of our suggestions, recommendations, and tips offered below, please click on the link to the full article above (if and when you are able to carve out some extra “you” time in your hectic schedule, we recommend reading the full blog post in its entirety; your trip experience will thank you!).
-Otherwise, if quick snippets of information are all you are currently after, you have come to the right place.
+For a deeper and more comprehensive explanation of our suggestions, recommendations, and tips offered below, please click on the link to the full article above or listen to our full article’s audio/video file below (if and when you are able to carve out some extra “you” time in your hectic schedule, we recommend reading or listening to the full blog post in its entirety; your trip experience will thank you!).
+Otherwise, if quick snippets of information are all you are currently after, you will find these on this page.
 Pura vida! 🙂

 Costa Rica is a country we feel comfortable recommending to travel groups, families with children, senior travellers, and independent backpackers under one condition: that travellers act responsibly.
 We would argue that acting responsibly while travelling throughout Costa Rica requires travellers (you, yes you!) to do and consider the following for the purposes of physical safety, identification and possession safety, and money and spending safety:

 Watch out for sticky fingers at the airport

 - Given the high volume of traffic that the airport exits see, bags can go missing pretty quickly if they are left unattended.